 This module underpins and supports both the Comprehensive Design Module and the Design Thesis in later semesters.
-The module will include lectures and seminars on a range of specialist subjects (from fire engineering to façade design), and will be based on case studies, with students researching constructed buildings.
+The module will include lectures and seminars on a range of specialist subjects from fire engineering to façade design, it will be based on case studies and you can expect to be researching constructed buildings.
 The purpose of this is to explore the ways in which the material and tectonic realisation of a design inform, and are informed by, the ideas behind the design process.
 The case studies will investigate the technical resolution of the selected buildings with the aims of the design team in mind (including relation to site, programme, and theoretical positioning).

 Cultural Context - 20 credits

 The cultural context module provides a theoretical underpinning to the course through a range of lectures, case studies, seminars and guided readings into a broad range of current architectural debates and research.
 It will also introduce you to the tools with which to carry out critical enquiry and will prepare you to undertake advanced individual and group research in your chosen area of specialisation in subsequent semesters.

 The module covers the application of collaborative and communication skills within a professional environment.
 The project will involve group work, requiring a degree of original research and the integration of technical, and economic aspects via evaluative criteria.

 You can expect to learn how to apply professional judgment and employ a range of integrated tools.

 In Year two, you’ll explore the complexities of architecture itself.
 Our teaching reflects the nature of contemporary architecture as an international field of creative inquiry and the course incorporates exploration, collaboration and the critical analysis of a range of inputs from differing sources.

 In this module, you will research, select and define a design research project, identifying a personal area of enquiry, a thematic framework and a theoretical context to underpin your thesis.